SidOfc/mkdx/README.md

 When <kbd>enter</kbd> is pressed, a function is executed to detect wether or not to insert a new list item or just do a regular enter. unordered lists and numbered lists are both handled correctly.

-If [endwise.vim](https://github.com/tpope/vim-endwise) is installed and this setting is enabled, the mapping that endwise sets will be unmapped.

 ```viml
 " :h mkdx-var-enhance-enter
 let g:mkdx#enhance_enter = 1